Wellington Park Management Trust

 • Confidence – experience can be as hazardous as inexperience.

-• Caution – Allow more time than you think you need, particularly on longer walks in more remote areas.
+• Caution – allow more time than you think you need, particularly on longer walks in more remote areas.

 • Keep together – If you are walking in a group, stay together, walk at the speed of the slowest member.